awesome-workshop/cap-cms/_episodes/06-Sharing-your-analysis.md

 Let's try to give a read access to your CAP analysis to one of your colleagues

-1. Go to the menu on your left and click on the share symbol
+1. Go to the menu on your left and click on the share symbol (last icon)
 2. Type your colleague mail and click `+` button
 3. Now he has a read access to your analysis!
 4. Revoke access by pressing on `read` access switch